 We surveyed 250 dental patients to understand the top factors that cause dental bill payment delays and, based on the findings, show you 5 tactics to boost your A/R collection rate by ~25%.

-Click here to watch the free Practice Growth webinar highlighting the key reasons patient delay paying your dental practice on time and actionable tactics your dental practice can implement today to get paid more, faster.
+Watch the free Practice Growth webinar above highlighting the key reasons patient delay paying your dental practice on time and actionable tactics your dental practice can implement today to get paid more, faster.

 If you'd like to review the survey results in more details and get a free A/R analysis for your practice, please schedule a time here.

 Please see below for the webinar transcript (not a perfect copy so our apologies!).

 Welcome to a Pearly Practice Growth Webinar: Why Dental Patients Delay Payment and What You Can Do About It.

 Why do my patients delay paying their bill?

 This is a question that we hear from practices all the time.
 It causes so much stress in the practice because team members are forced to work really hard to collect past due balances and it also impacts the business.
 When patients delay paying, it impacts practice cashflow and, if the balance is outstanding for too long, the practice needs to write it off or go ahead and send it to collections.